makannew/use-delayed-function/README.md

 ```

 - #### `delayedFunction`
-  - Is a wrapper function which always returns a promise.
+  - Is a function wrapped around the `originalFunction` and always returns a promise.
   - It accepts and passes down arguments to the `originalFunction`.
   - It will resolve to return value of the `originalFunction`.
   - If "originalFunction" is an async function the best time for `setState` or DOM manipulation tasks is where it resolved.